Academic Catalog

 Description

-Off-campus practical clinical work experience in veterinary facilities supervised by licensed veterinarians and registered veterinary technicians.
-High-level practical application of knowledge, skills, and abilities acquired in the concurrent second year program course work.
-In addition to competently performing all essential clinical skills and duties delegated to the veterinary technician, the student will begin to take responsibility for client education, development of patient care plans, providing nursing care to critical care and emergency patients, performing advanced sampling techniques, conducting special diagnostic studies and performing more complex therapeutics.
-This course meets the 115 hours of practical work experience in a veterinary medical clinical setting required for the students.
-Intended for students in the last quarter of the Veterinary Technology Program; enrollment is limited to students accepted in the program.
+Last in the series of clinical preceptorship courses providing practical clinical work experience in off-campus veterinary facilities supervised by licensed veterinarians and registered veterinary technicians.
+High-level practical application of previously acquired knowledge and skills.
+Includes the essential clinical skills and duties delegated to the veterinary technician, including client education, development of patient care plans, nursing care for critical care and emergency patients, advanced sampling techniques, complete dental prophylaxis, anesthetic procedures, and complex therapeutics.
+Meets the required 110 hours of practical work experience in a veterinary clinical setting.
+Intended for students in the Veterinary Technology Program; enrollment is limited to students accepted in the program.

 Course Objectives